Caring for your newborn after delivery

 - Tries to grab things like toys or food

-Babies need frequent well-baby visits during the first two years of life.
+Babies need frequent well-care visits during the first two years of life.
 Once your child turns three they will need to see their doctor every year for a yearly check-up.

 Well-baby visit schedule:

 - 1 Month

 - 4 Months